 The profession of architecture and the role of the architect, professional ethics, design project stages, construction contracts and client - consultant agreements, pre & post contract services & management, project scheduling, time & cost management.
 The course connects the development of design skills during the previous years to the professional management of design projects in real world scenarios.
-It also builds upon the knowledge gained in ARC 541 Construction Economics, which will further introduce students to the economic models used in design and construction projects.
-The course will engage a wide variety of learning modes, including, lectures, group exercises, but will be strongly connected to the local profession and will include visits to Architectural Practices as well as guest speakers from all facets of the Local construction industry.
+It also builds upon the knowledge gained in ARC 541 Construction Economics, which will further introduce students to the discussing the local and international conservation examples will take place.